 - expedited frictionless convergences

-- · coordinated interactive market institutions
+- coordinated interactive market institutions

-- · contracted virtual clearinghouses
+- contracted virtual clearinghouses

 - directed margin adjustments21

 On a superficial level, of course, the immediate mechanisms that create bullshit jobs in the FIRE sector are the same ones that produce them anywhere else.
 I listed some of these in chapter 2, when I described the five basic types of bullshit jobs and how they came about.
 Flunky positions are created because those in powerful positions in an organization see underlings as badges of prestige; goons are hired due to a dynamic of one-upmanship (if our rivals employ a top law firm, then so, too, must we); duct-taper positions are created because sometimes organizations find it more difficult to fix a problem than to deal with its consequences; box-ticker positions exist because, within large organizations, paperwork attesting to the fact that certain actions have been taken often comes to be seen as more important than the actions themselves; taskmasters exist largely as side effects of various forms of impersonal authority.
-If large organizations are conceived as a complex play of gravitational forces, pulling in many contradictory directions, one could say there will always be a certain pull in any of these five.
+If large organizations, one could say there will always be a certain pull in any of these five.
 Even so, one must ask: Why is there not a greater pressure pulling in the opposite direction?
 Why is this not seen as more of a problem?
 Firms like to represent themselves as lean and mean.